Economic and industry-specific conditions

-Systematic risk assessment allows the company to determine the extent to which individual risks jeopardize the fulfillment of Munich Airport’s corporate goals and strategies and which risks may possibly threaten its existence.
+The systematic risk assessment allows the company to determine the extent to which individual risks jeopardize the fulfillment of Munich Airport’s corporate goals and strategies and which risks may possibly threaten its existence.
 The factors «expected loss» and «likelihood/frequency of occurrence» are presented in a two-dimensional risk matrix for this purpose.
 The expected loss describes the impact on profits that can be expected if the loss event occurs.
-The likelihood of occurrence specifies the level of probability that the loss event will occur.
+The likelihood of occurrence indicates how reliably the loss event is expected to occure.
 In the case of events that recur over time, the company works with the frequency with which they occur.
-The assessment first takes place without measures to limit risk being considered (for gross risks, see the section «Risks»).
-Subsequently, the risks are assessed after risk-minimizing measures are initiated or implemented (for net risks, see the section «Risks»).
+The assessment first takes place without measures to limit risk being considered (gross risks, see Section «Risks»).
+Subsequently, the risks are assessed after risk-minimizing measures are initiated or implemented (net risks, see Section «Risks»).

 Dealing with risk

 Starting from the risk analysis, appropriate countermeasures for dealing with risk are specified in line with corporate strategy and economic aspects.
-The strategies for managing risk include: controlling, insuring, minimizing, eliminating and passing on.
-The risk officers have the task of specifying and implementing countermeasures to manage risks in the respective affected division.
+The strategies for managing risk include: controlling, insuring, minimizing, eliminating, and passing on.
+The risk officers have the task of specifying and implementing countermeasures to manage risks in the respective division affected.